gmontana/CollaborativePickAndPlaceEnv/README.md

 A pair of agents can also engage in collaboration by using the PASS action to transfer objects between them.
 Successful object placement in goal positions results in rewards for the agents, and the task is considered complete when all objects are in their designated goal positions.

-To solve the task, there should always be at least one picker agent.
+To solve the task, at least one picket agent is always required.

 <!-- GETTING STARTED -->
 # Getting Started